Personalized Adoptive Cellular Therapy Targeting MDS Stem Cell Neoantigens (PACTN)

 You can join if…

-- Relapsed/refractory disease, or inadequate response to at least 6 cycles of hypomethylating therapy.
-Subjects must not have received any MDS or MAL directed therapy for >28 days prior to receiving the study treatment.
+- Relapsed/refractory disease, or inadequate response to at least 6 cycles of hypomethylating (HMA) therapy or subjects who decline HMA therapy.
+Subjects must not have received any MDS or AML directed therapy for >28 days prior to receiving the study treatment.

-- Subjects who have opted not to undergo allogeneic hematopoietic stem cell transplantation and who are not deemed eligible for high intensity chemotherapy.
+- Subjects who have opted not to undergo allogeneic hematopoietic stem cell transplantation or for whom no donor is available and who are not deemed eligible for high intensity chemotherapy.

 - Age >18 year at the time of obtaining informed consent, male or female.